 How do oilfield services (OFS) companies change the habits of a stagnant sales force that follows the timeworn model of delivering donuts and running up big expense tabs as their primary sales technique?
 It may be easier than the pundits would believe.
 The sales force should think less about selling individual products and transaction services and more about how to work with their customers to design and support critical exploration and production projects.

-Several years ago, I had the privilege of meeting with a seasoned oilfield services (OFS) executive who had successfully started, grown and sold three services companies over a 40-year period.
+Several years ago, I had the privilege of meeting with a seasoned OFS executive from Baton Rouge who had successfully started, grown, and sold three services companies over a 40-year period.
 The conversation quickly focused on what he did to beat the competition in the oil patch.
-“In the early days,” he said, “it was easy.”
+“In the early days, it was easy,” he said.
 His sales teams found out which bars company men frequented after a hard day at the rig.
 They would run up a large bar tab, buying round after round for their thirsty companions.
-By the end of the night, sales team members were best friends with the company men and left with a contract for services (the hand shake).
+By the end of the night, sales team members were best friends with the company men and left with a contract for services (aka a hand shake).

 I asked the executive how he felt things have changed over the years.
 He lamented that centralized purchasing and the use of supplier analysis for selecting services has trumped watering hole relationships.
 As a result, the old ways of selling OFS no longer apply.
 His sales force needs to spend less time on the golf course and more time understanding prospects’ procurement processes and determining creative ways to win work.
 If he were starting a company today, he would have his sales force do things differently.
-He would have his sales force prioritize customers, provide a little lagniappe (he was from Baton Rouge) along with the sale and understand their real problems a little better.
+He would have his sales force prioritize customers, provide a little lagniappe along with the sale, and understand their real problems a little better.

 He reiterated that service companies who cannot figure out how to partner with customers will never be market leaders and grow.